Enable using dynamic runtime libs with when disabling shared libs for Windows

 set(CMAKE_DEBUG_POSTFIX "d").
 This has the effect of adding a 'd' to library file.
 So libexiv2.dll becomes libexiv2d.dll This is different from the libraries generated by msvc project files.

-#5 Updated by Robin Mills 6 days ago
+#5 Updated by Robin Mills about 1 month ago

 - Status changed from Assigned to Closed